50th Anniversary Sale

-Now in its 47th year, the West Virginia Bull Evaluation Program, or Wardensville Bull Test as it more commonly known, develops and evaluates over 150 bulls annually for some of the state’s most progressive seedstock breeders.
+Now in its 50th year, the West Virginia Bull Evaluation Program, or Wardensville Bull Test as it more commonly known, develops and evaluates over 150 bulls annually for some of the state’s most progressive seedstock breeders.
 Since its inception in 1967, the program has been on the leading edge of performance evaluation in cattle.
 Early on, the program focused on improving growth rate and feed conversion, but to meet the demands of an evolving market, the program later shifted to emphasizing calving ease and carcass quality.
 As input costs have steadily rose in recent years, the program has also focused on feed conversion efficiency and identifying complete bulls that can function efficiently in all sectors of the beef industry.
 Each year, the program culminates with a sale the fourth Thursday in March.